ocaml/dune/doc/dune-files.rst

 ``concurrency``
 ---------------

-Number of cores Dune is allowed to utilize.
+Maximum number of concurrent jobs Dune is allowed to have.

 .. code:: scheme